-Locally, this year’s Rebuilding Together will focus on the Near Northwest / Lincoln Park neighborhood in South Bend.
-Men and women from the University of Notre Dame and Saint Mary’s College will join together with citizens from the South Bend community to work on 12 houses.
+Locally, the 2014 Rebuilding Together focused on the Near Northwest / Lincoln Park neighborhood in South Bend.
+Men and women from the University of Notre Dame and Saint Mary’s College joined together with citizens from the South Bend community to work on 12 houses.
 The 2015 Target Area will be announced soon!

 Generally, groups consist of eight people.
 If you have a large group that you would like to have work together on a house, we can usually accommodate up to 20 people at one site.
 Please indicate a group request on the signup form by entering an agreed-upon name for your group.

 Because each house/site can only hold so many volunteers, we have to close the sign-ups when 300 names have been submitted through the online registration form.

 Consider gathering people from your section, your hall, your Emmaus group, your NDE small group, a club or activity with which you’re involved, or people from a class you’re taking—invite your professor!
 Staff and faculty, spouses and friends are all welcome and encouraged to participate in Rebuilding Together.
 Participants must be at least 18 years old.

 How long does it take?

 Rebuilding Together begins at 7:00 a.m.
 Volunteers stay until work is completed, but most houses are finished by 3:00 p.m.
 “Last call” for buses back to campus is at 4:00 p.m., so you will definitely be back to campus by 4:15 p.m. at the very latest.